 Are you still holding off on a house project because of the constant coronavirus fluctuations?
 Not sure how to work with tradies during this time, or are nervous to have a stranger at the house during a community outbreak?

-It is safe for you to engage a tradesperson for your job or project as many trades are taking necessary precautions and implementing best practices to ensure their safety and yours.
+It is safe for you to engage a tradesperson for your job or project as all trades are taking necessary precautions and implementing best practices to ensure their safety and yours.
 We’ve created a list of tips below to help you navigate the process of working with tradies during Covid-19 to ensure the safety of your household and the tradespeople.

 Facetime, video calls and phone calls

 To help explain the scope of the project, have a video call with the tradesperson.
 This is an easy way to walk through the project, explain what you want to achieve and provide them with a view of the area without the need for a face-to-face visit.
 If you are unable to have a video call or Facetime, sending the tradesperson the measurements of the space along with a collection of images and videos before the phone conversation will assist them greatly.

 You can also take this time to ask the tradesperson what precautions and health measures they are taking on a job site to ensure your safety and their safety.
 Be prepared for them to also ask you questions about your household safety practices and if anyone is self-isolating or within a high-risk category.

 Social distancing and hygiene practices apply at home